Dryer cycles, settings, and features

-Mixed Load Bell: Enabling this option on higher dry settings on a Sensor Dry cycle will cause the dryer to signal when the drying cycle is approximately 80% complete.
+Mixed Load Bell, Damp Alert: Enabling this option on higher dry settings on a Sensor Dry cycle will cause the dryer to signal when the drying cycle is approximately 80% complete.

 This is so you can pause the cycle and remove the lighter (and probably dry) items in the load, while leaving the heavier items to dry some more.
 The cycle will still continue to run as normal unless manually paused.